 Regular Logical Mode vs. Light Fun Mode In Social Interactions

-Some people veer towards the intellectual, analytical side of things.
-They're fine if they're having a fairly ordered, calm conversation about a particular idea or body of knowledge, but they feel out of the loop and irritated when they're around a bunch of energized people who are acting silly and joking around.
+Some people's personalities veer toward the intellectual, analytical side of things.
+They're fine if they're having a orderly, calm conversation about a particular subject, but feel out of the loop and irritated when they're around a bunch of energized people who are acting silly and joking around.
 They wonder why everyone is being so boisterous, immature, and flighty.

 Through observation, I've come up with a rough concept of there being two modes people can be in when it comes to social interactions: Regular Logical Mode and Light Fun Mode.
-I could probably have sat down and created better names, but these are the spontaneous labels I came up with as I was working through the concept.
-I find that when people are aware of this distinction it can help them loosen up a lot and do better when they're in situations more geared towards 'Light Fun Mode'.
+I could probably have sat down and created better names, but these are the spontaneous labels I came up with, and they do the job.
+I find that when people are aware of this distinction it can help them loosen up a lot and do better when they're in situations more geared toward 'Light Fun Mode'.

 Like with anything that breaks complex human behavior into stages, types, or categories, the 'Social Modes' concept isn't meant to be taken too literally.
 It's an exaggerated dichotomy to explain an idea.
 In real life it's all more nuanced and blended together.
 People may be in a mix of both modes at the same time, or switch back and forth between them quickly.
 And I'm hardly being rigid in saying, "This is a feature of one, this is a feature of the other".
 The table below is more a brainstorm than anything.